 Before beginning the experiment, make sure all of the equipment is working properly.
 This is done by opening all of the valves and checking that all tube connections are secure.
 Also turn on the pump to verify that the valves work properly, verifying that the pressure does not change after the pump is switched off.
 Next check that the computer and the pump are plugged in.
 When everything is ready to be used, turn on the computer.
 Open the experiment program and set Patm to be 760mm of Hg.

 Close all the valves except V1 and V3 to allow air into the vessels.
 This starts the experiment at atmospheric pressure.
 Close V1 and V3 while opening V4.
 Turn the air pump on to pressurize the large vessel.
 Watch the electrical console to note the pressure.
 Wait until the pressure passes 30 kN/m2.
 When it reaches about 32 kN/m2, turn off the air pump.
+This pressure is required for the air to settle at 30 kN/m^2.
 Close V4 immediately and wait until the pressure in the vessel stabilizes to a number that does not fluctuate more than 1 kN/m2.
 Record the pressure as the starting pressure, Ps.
 Similarly, record the volume as the starting volume, Vs.

 On the computer, click the “Configure” button.
 Type in “1” for the sample interval length in seconds.
 Click “Start” to begin the data logging.
 The computer will start collecting data on a table.